sshillyer/chatty/README.md

 You also need the server to be running.
 From root, run 'tsc --watch' in at one command line and 'nodemon bulid/server.js' in another.
     (The first rebuilds on save, the second relaunches the server on file changes)

+From there, any changes to chat2 or server source code will be recompiled and refresh automatically

 ## Docker Cheat Sheet
 ```